Making Photo Selection Easier

 My Role

-Defined UX strategy and developed prototyping based on internal and external usability testing.
+Defined UX strategy and developed a launch-ready prototype based on internal and external usability testing.

 Impacts